Black conservatism: Canada

 In 2018, 3 black members of Coalition Avenir Québec were elected to the National Assembly of Quebec; Nadine Girault, Samuel Poulin and Christopher Skeete.

 In 2018, Belinda Karahalios became the first black Progressive Conservative member of the Legislative Assembly of Ontario.

 In 2019, Audrey Gordon became one of the first black members of the Legislative Assembly of Manitoba.

 In 2020, lawyer and politician Leslyn Lewis announced her candidacy in the 2020 Conservative Party of Canada leadership election, becoming the first ethnic minority figure to run for the leadership of the Conservatives.

 Europe

 In Western Europe, a number of black figures have become visible in centre-right and right-wing conservative parties in official roles or as elected representatives in recent years.

 Notable examples in Germany include Charles M. Huber who in 2013, became the first of two black MPs elected to the German Bundestag during the 2013 federal elections representing the CDU.
+In 2023, Joe Chialo became Senator for Culture and Social Cohesion of Berlin.
+Harald Weyel, first elected in 2017 to the German Bundestag, from the AfD is of African-American descent.
 In Belgium, journalist and social activist Assita Kanko was elected to the European Parliament for the conservative and Flemish nationalist N-VA party in 2019.

 In 2018, Toni Iwobi became Italy's first black Senator representing the right-wing Lega Nord party and helped to draft some of the Lega's policies for the 2018 Italian general election.
+Ignacio Garriga, the leader Vox in Catalonia, is Afro-Spaniard.
+In 2024, Marcus Santos who is Afro-Brazilian was elected to the Portuguese Assembly of the Republic for Chega.
+The founder of Nova Direita Ossanda Liber is of Angolan descent.